swap-dev/ledger-app-swap/README.md

-# ledger-app-monero
+# ledger-app-swap

-Monero wallet application for Ledger Blue and Nano S
+Swap wallet application for Ledger Blue and Nano S

 # Install from sources